abreksa4/Unicorn/README.md

 not force a specific architecture or style, as applications tend to get very domain specific (as they should be).

 - Want to build a closure application?
 Easy.
 - Want to build a PSR-7 middleware app?
 Use your own pipeline implementation.
+(I recommend [league/pipeline](http://pipeline.thephpleague.com/).
+Remember, the `Application` object follows the singleton pattern and is accessible via `Application::getInstance()`)
 - Want to use a "full", controller-based MVC framework?
 Just specify the class and method via routing.
 - Want to use all of the above in the same app?
 Go ahead.